-The Company's chief operating decision maker, together with other senior management personnel, reviews financial information presented on a consolidated basis, accompanied by disaggregated information about revenues and operating income by business unit.
+The Company's chief operating decision makers, together with other senior management personnel, review financial information presented on a consolidated basis, accompanied by disaggregated information about revenues and operating income by business unit.
 The Company does not track assets by business unit.
 Most of the Company's products are sold and supported through distribution networks covering the geographic regions of the Americas, Europe/Middle East/Africa and Asia/Pacific.
-No single customer accounted for more than 10% of the Company's consolidated revenues during the three or six months ended March 31, 2004 or 2003.
+Each distribution network has its own sales force.
+The Company supplements its distribution networks with independent reseller and/or distributor arrangements.
+No single customer accounted for more than 10% of the Company's consolidated revenues during the three or nine months ended June 30, 2004 or 2003.